Blacksujit/ConvoCraft/README.md

-# Super Cool Discord Bot
+# Super Cool ConvoCraft

 ![bot](https://github.com/user-attachments/assets/8e4b3af0-df7e-46ae-93c6-53853b16ec20)

 ## Overview:

-This Discord bot is a powerful, multi-functional tool designed to enhance your Discord server experience.
+This ConvoCraftis a powerful, multi-functional tool designed to enhance your Discord server experience.
 It combines utility, fun, and information retrieval in one package, making it an essential addition to any Discord community.

 ## Technical Details: